Serpukhov: Symbolism

 Based on the results of N.A.
 Soboleva's research, the main version of Serpukhov's coat of arms is the following.
-Serpukhov's coat of arms was designed by his friend (deputy) heroldmaster Franz Matveevich Santi in the mid-twenties of the 18th century.
+Serpukhov's coat of arms was designed by his friend (deputy) heroldmaster Franz Matveevich Santi in the mid-1720s.
 A questionnaire has been sent to the cities of Russia in order to obtain information that can be taken into account when creating the coat of arms for each particularcity.
 The peacock became an element of the coat of arms on the basis of a message sent to the heroldy from Serpukhov, which said that not far from the city "in the monastery one peacocks will be born".

 The first coat of arms of the city was approved simultaneously with other coats of arms of the cities of the Moscow province on December 20, 1781.
 It was subsequently reviewed four times.
 The first time the coat of arms was changed on March 16, 1883, in accordance with the rules developed by Bernhard Vasilyevich Koene and introduced in 1857 with the rules of the city's coats of arms.
 In Soviet times, Stepan Marukhin developed a new coat of arms, approved on May 30, 1967.
 On July 2, 1992, a version of the coat of arms from 1883 was restored.
 The current version was approved on 6 October 1999 and is listed on the State Heraldic Register of the Russian Federation under No.564.
 It is based on the coat of arms, approved in 1883, which includes the coat of arms of 1781.